-The CHS Alliance improves the effectiveness and impact of assistance to crisis-affected and vulnerable people, by working with humanitarian and development actors on quality, accountability and people management initiatives.
-Formed in 2015 by the merger of HAP International and People In Aid, the Alliance brings together more than two decades of experience supporting the sector in applying standards and good practices.
+CHS Alliance improves the effectiveness and impact of assistance to people and communities vulnerable to risk and affected by disaster, conflict or poverty, by working with humanitarian and development actors on quality, accountability and people management initiatives.
+Created in 2015 by HAP International and People In Aid, the Alliance brings together more than two decades of experience supporting the sector in applying standards and good practices.
 Creating a truly global enterprise, it already has a membership of more than 240 organisations that are headquartered in 55 capitals and operating in more than 160 countries worldwide.

 The Alliance supports its members to advance their performance, credibility and reputation, both operationally and among the international community and donors through strengthening quality, accountability and people management in their activities and management practices.
 The Alliance's work benefits from the reputations and legacies and successful working practices of HAP International and People In Aid.
 Their collective achievements illustrate how their joint experience supports the work of the Alliance, namely:

-From the moment of its launch in June 2015 as a Swiss Association, the CHS Alliance has had a strategic staff presence in Geneva, London and Nairobi, and a governance board composed of representatives from leaders in the humanitarian and development sectors from across every region.
+From the moment of its launch in June 2015 as a Swiss Association, CHS Alliance has had a strategic staff presence in Geneva and London, and a governance board composed of representatives from leaders in the humanitarian and development sectors from across every region.